-Work with files, folders and apps using Bash on Ubuntu, in Windows 10
+How to work with files, folders and apps in Bash on Ubuntu on Windows 10

-The addition of the Linux Bash command line environment to Windows 10 came as a surprise for many, us included.
-Although it's a tool intended to be used mainly by developers, regular users seem to be interested in this feature too, so we thought it would make sense if we show you how Bash on Ubuntu on Windows works, and what you can do with it.
-This article is the first of what we hope will be an interesting series of tutorials and it covers working with files, folders and apps.
-If we managed to make you curious, read on:
+The addition of the Windows Subsystem for Linux in Windows 10 came as a surprise for many, us included.
+Although it is a tool intended to be used mainly by developers, regular users seem to be interested in this feature too.
+We thought it would make sense if we show you how to run commands in Bash on Ubuntu on Windows 10 to work with files, folders, and apps.
+There is plenty of ground to cover, so let's get started:

-First of all, we will assume that you already have installed the Linux Bash on Ubuntu on Windows on your Windows 10 computer or device.
-If you haven't done it already, or if you need some guidance on this matter, we described the whole installation process in detail, here: How to get the Linux Bash in Windows 10, in 3 steps.
+For this tutorial, you should have the Linux Ubuntu on Windows installed on your Windows 10 computer or device.
+If you haven't done it already, or if you need some guidance on this matter, we described the whole installation process here: How do I get the Windows Subsystem for Linux?